Ev Elkins

-Everett Lee Elkins (November 17, 1917 – June 8, 1977) was an American football back.
+Everett Lee Elkins (November 17, 1917 – June 8, 1977) was an American professional football back.

 A native of Hamlin, West Virginia, he attended Marshall College.
 He played college football as a fullback at Marshall.
 He led the nation in scoring through most of the 1938 season but dropped to second when Marshall's final game was cancelled due to snow.
 He finished the year with 15 touchdowns in nine games.

-He was drafted by the Chicago Cardinals with the 151st pick in the 1939 NFL Draft.
-He played for the Chicago Cardinals during the 1940 season.
+He was drafted by the Chicago Cardinals with the 151st pick in the 1939 NFL draft.
+He played for the Cardinals during the 1940 season.

 O'Neal died in 1977 in Hamlin, West Virginia.